JKirchartz/jkirchartz.github.com/_posts/2012-06-06-rocking-stackoverflow-sites-to.md

 ##other
-these don't really _do_ anything, but they help you make your knowledge a little more transferable, or explains some important concept
+these don't really _do_ anything, but they help you make your knowledge a little more transferable, or explains some important concept, or they just don't fit into the above categories...

 * [httpstatus.es](http://httpstatus.es/)
 * [hyperpolyglot.org](http://hyperpolyglot.org/)